14. Appendices

 14.2.2.
 Start / Stop MySQL5

-[Start / Control Panel / Performance and Maintenance / Administrative Tools / Services]:
+[Start / Control Panel / Performance and maintenance / Administrative tools / Services ] :

 - in [1]: we double-click on [Services]

-- in [1]: set the service to manual startup
+- in [1]: set the service to manual start-up

-- in [2]: stop it
+- en [2]: we stop it

 - in [2]: the shortcut to stop it

 14.2.3.
-MySQL Administration Clients
+Customers administration MySQL

 - in [2]: select the appropriate Windows version